 Emma is responsible for the organisation, including the management, administration and logistics of BirdLife South Africa’s events.

 Martin has worked for BirdLife South Africa since 2007 and is responsible for managing the Special Projects Programme, the primary focus of which is to build capacity within and assist the conservation efforts of BirdLife partners and bird orientated conservation organisations across southern Africa.
 He is also responsible for assisting the Birdlife International Seabird Programme activities in southern Africa and is the regional coordinator (South Africa, Namibia and Angola) for the East Atlantic Flyway Initiative.
-He is a member of the Technical Advisory Committee for the BirdLife Africa Secretariat.
-He was the lead editor of The 2015 Eskom Red Data Book of Birds of South Africa, Lesotho and Swaziland and is currently responsible for the compilation of the 2016 State of South Africa’s Birds Report.
+He was the lead editor of The 2015 Eskom Red Data Book of Birds of South Africa, Lesotho and Swaziland and is currently responsible for the compilation of the 2017 State of South Africa’s Birds Report.

 Ian is responsible for all matters relating to bird guide training, including making sure that any courses run by BirdLife South Africa are recognised and accredited by a registered training provider.
 He is also responsible for the mentoring and assisting with the marketing of existing community guides as well as developing new guides to expand the programme into new areas around the country, with the initial focus being on Limpopo, Mpumalanga and KwaZulu-Natal.
 He is also tasked with sourcing new funding opportunities to ensure the sustainability of the programme into future years.